hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Then the bastion host basically just forwards the connection through SSH/ADP to private instances
 	- All what we need to do is harden our bastion host as strongly as possible because It's exposed to the public
 	- Then, we don't have to worry about hardening our private instances in our private subnet
-- Best Practice:
-	- Bastion hosts must be kept updated, and security hardened and, audited regularly
-	- Multifactor authentication, ID federation, and/or IP blocks
-	- It's recommended to add tags to be able to differentiate from other regular EC2 instances
-	- Create a specific SG for bastion hosts:
-		- Since bastion hosts require specific rules, we could make them in a unique SG
-		- The SG could then be shared with bastion hosts only
-		- It will allow to reduce bastion hosts creation overhead
-	- SSH forwarding: it allows to connect to the private instance through the bastion host without leaving SSH keys within the bastion host
 - For more details:
 	- [SSH forwarding](https://aws.amazon.com/blogs/security/securely-connect-to-linux-instances-running-in-a-private-amazon-vpc/)
 	- [A new way to securely connect to instances without having to use a bastion or open SSH ports](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html)